 Homeless drifter Puggy is recruited for this in Big Trouble along with a collection of other lowlifes.
 The are brought to the voting center(s) and told for who to vote in front of the ballot officials, who don't bat an eye.
 Of course, all this happens in Miami, and political corruption is a major part of the book.

 When the Dark Lord decides he wants to win by election in Grunts!, General Ashnak and his orc marines decide to help matters along a bit, just in case the Supreme Power Of Evil can't win over the population with his speeches.

-This is part of Chris' plan to humiliate the title character in the book and film Carrie.
+This is part of Chris' plan to humiliate the title character in the Stephen King novel Carrie (and subsequent film adaptations).
 Her friends on the prom committee will throw out the votes for the king and queen of the prom and stuff the ballot box with votes for Carrie and Tommy, and when they take the stage to be crowned, Chris will dump a bucket of pig's blood on Carrie's head in front of the whole school.
 It works exactly as planned, with the exception of one minor, overlooked detail — Carrie had telekinetic powers, and now she had reason to use them.

 Played for Laughs in a Family Ties episode when a girl reveals her crush on Alex by telling him that when he ran for student council president, "I voted for you.
 Three hundred times.
 Sorry you didn't win."
 Later, his best friend Skippy makes the exact same confession.

 Played with in a Parks and Recreation episode.
 They select the name of someone out of a hat to decide who has to do an unenviable task.
 It turns out everyone puts in Jerry's name rather than their own.